OpenTSDB/opentsdb.net/docs/source/user_guide/writing/index.rst

 * Use the same number and type of tags for each metric.
 E.g. don't store ``my.metric host=foo`` and ``my.metric datacenter=lga``.
 * Think about the most common queries you'll be executing and optimize your schema for those queries
 * Think about how you may want to drill down when querying
 * Don't use too many tags, keep it to a fairly small number, usually up to 4 or 5 tags (By default, OpenTSDB supports a maximum of 8 tags).
+If absolutely needed, you _can_ increase the number of tags available for your cluster at any time.

 Data Specification
 ^^^^^^^^^^^^^^^^^^